Kvan0005/Master-Thesis/thesis-paper/thesis.typ

 // - transition function $T$
 // - reward function $R$
 // the notation will be using the notation of ref to book #link("https://spinningup.openai.com/_/downloads/en/latest/pdf/")[here]

-(end temporary place)
 = State of the Art
-== Distributed artificial intelligence
+== Introduction
 // all the following section are from the article "Cooperative Multi-Agent Learning The State of the Art" by [ref to article] !!(this section has content form the article "Cooperative Multi-Agent Learning The State of the Art" by [ref to article])!!

 Distributed artificial intelligence (DAI) is the a field of study which is rising in the last two decades. which is mainly focused on the domain of distributed systems.
 A distributed system by the definition of @panait_cooperative_2005 is #quote("where a number of entities work together to cooperatively solve problems") . this kind of study is not new, it has been studied for a long time.
 But what is new is the rise of the internet and the multiple electronic devices that we have today.
 Which bring the need of a new field of study which is the DAI  that simply is the study of the interaction between multiple artificial intelligence (AI) or agents in a distributed system.
 === Multi-Agent Systems vs. Distributed problems Solving In the field of DAI, we can find two main subfields a more traditional one which is the Distributed Problem Solving (DPS) which us the paradigm of a divide and conquer.
 The DPS is a field which is focused on distributing the problem to independent slaves which are solving the problem independently.
 On the other hand, the Multi-Agent Systems (MAS) emphasizes on the interaction between the agents.
+But given the objective of multiple agents working together to solve a problem, the
 === Multi-Agent Systems
 In MAS there are few constraints that are imposed on the agents. such as even though the agents are working together to solve a problem in a same environment they are not able to share their knowledge of the envirement with each other they may only acces to the information that they have, in RL we often refer this as a local obsevation.
 This is a important point because if they were able to share their knowledge this would be able to simply syncronize their knowledge and solve this problem as a DPS problem if the problem need no interaction between the agents (#todo may be more ).
 == Multi-Agent Learning